 - immunosuppressants, such as sirolimus, mycophenolate mofetil, tacrolimus, and cyclosporine

-If a person is unsure of the generic name of the drug they are taking, and if it will affect their immune system, it is a good idea for them to ask a doctor.
+If a person is unsure of the generic name of the drug they are taking, and there is a chance it will affect their immune system, it is a good idea for them to consult with a healthcare professional.

-If a person has cancer and their chemotherapy is causing leukopenia, they may need to pause their treatment to allow their white blood cells to replenish.
+If a person has cancer and their chemotherapy results in leukopenia, they may need to pause their treatment to allow their white blood cells to replenish.

 Treatments that use growth factors, such as granulocyte colony-stimulating factor, may help leukopenia.
-These are often used when chemotherapy is causing leukopenia or if the cause is genetic.
+Healthcare professionals may use these when chemotherapy is causing leukopenia or if the cause is genetic.

 The following home treatments and behaviors may help a person with leukopenia improve their condition and reduce their risk of infection: